About me

 Hello, I’m Emily.

-When I had my own child, almost 9 years ago now, I realised I didn’t know how to hold my feelings while she was having her big feelings.
-My personal threshold for her distress or anger was very low; I couldn't regulate myself - I either used my partner as a buffer, or withdrew.
-I struggled with post-natal depression and with self-regulation.
+I grew up in a big, warm family - it was lively house and everyone expressed their feelings and opinions strongly and loudly.
+When I had my own child, 9 years ago now, I realised I didn’t know how to hold my emotions while she was having her big feelings.
+I couldn't regulate myself - I either used my partner as a buffer, or withdrew.
+I struggled with post-natal depression.

 My practice